gluobe/kubernetes-introduction-labs/lab-10/README.md

 The most interesting parts of a Helm Chart are the templates directory and the values file.

-The templates directory contains yaml files that look a lot like the Kubernetes yaml files you already know.
+The templates directory contains yaml files that look a lot like the Kubernetes manifest files you already know.
 But using helm, these files follow the standard conventions for writing Go templates.

 ```yaml
 apiVersion: v1